 Note: If you take spring quarter 2015 classes at another school (besides WVC), and your spring quarter grades will not be posted on your official transcript by the application due date, attach an unofficial transcript showing your spring grades (this is in addition to the official transcript).

 Certificate of completion from a nursing assistant class

-Program Acceptance Selection of applicants for the Nursing Program is based on a probability of success score.
+Program Acceptance Selection of applicants for the Nursing program is based on a probability of success score.
+Students with the highest scores are admitted.
 Students' scores are determined using:

 Cumulative college GPA

 Average grade from BIOL& 241, BIOL& 242 and BIOL& 260 (or equivalent transfer courses)

 Note: repetition of BIOL& 241, BIOL& 242 and/or BIOL& 260 (or equivalent transfer courses) due to (a) earning a grade lower than a "C" (2.0), (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
 Each repetition will result in additional deductions.
 Deductions negatively affect the probability of success score.